Campervanning in Switzerland: Your Ultimate Guide

 If you have ever read Enid Blyton’s, The Magic Faraway Tree, visiting Bettmeralp is like climbing to the top of the Faraway Tree and going on an adventure with Silky, Moonface and Saucepan Man.

-The hiking opportunities here are spectacular and you can also take a guided tour of the largest glacier in the Alps, the Aletsch Glacier.
+The hiking opportunities here are spectacular, and you can also take a guided tour of the largest glacier in the Alps, the Aletsch Glacier, which is what we did.

 Bettmeralp also has its very own lake, Bettmersee, a fantastic high ropes park, an indoor swimming pool, mini-golf and more.